JeshuaEdgar/openprovider-powershell/README.md

 # OpenProviderPowershell

-## !
-In development !
+## In development
-This module/wrapper is and will be in development (until most OpenProvider API endpoints are covered), I will try and cover as many endpoints as possible starting with basic domain and DNS management.
+This module is still in development, feedback is welcome and endpoint/feature requests are welcome.

 This module also has no affilation with OpenProvider, just a community project.